jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 the tree to detect the subtree(s) containing invalid reports and remove them from the batch.

-> OPEN ISSUE Decide if we should spell this out in greater detail.
+> TODO Decide if we should spell this out in greater detail.
 This feature
 > is not compatible with {{?DAP=I-D.draft-ietf-ppm-dap-07}}; if we wanted to
 > extend DAP to support this, then we'd need to specify the wire format of the
 > messages exchanged between the Aggregators.